 Fidelity accounts are automatically populated in Full View, including other people’s accounts that you’re authorized to access.
 If you’re married and you’d like to track accounts owned by both of you, it’s best to get authorization from your spouse first.
 See How to Manage a Family Member’s Fidelity Accounts.

-You can link non-Fidelity accounts or you can add them manually.
-Linking accounts is the most convenient but it depends on where you have your other accounts.
+You can link non-Fidelity accounts or add them manually.
+Linking accounts is the most convenient, but it depends on where you have your other accounts.

 Some financial institutions treat eMoney as an approved application to pull information through a secure read-only interface.
-Because eMoney is widely used by financial advisors, these financial institutions have vetted eMoney’s security and they’re comfortable providing special access to eMoney.
+Because eMoney is widely used by financial advisors, these financial institutions have vetted eMoney’s security, and they’re comfortable providing special read-only access to eMoney.

-You enter your username and password once in Full View. eMoney pulls data through a secure special channel.
-Vanguard and Charles Schwab don’t require two-factor authentication (2FA) from eMoney because they treat eMoney as a trusted aggregation service.
+You search for your financial institution and enter your username and password once in Full View. eMoney pulls data through a secure, special channel.
+Some financial institutions don’t require two-factor authentication (2FA) from eMoney because they treat eMoney as a trusted aggregation service.

 When your non-Fidelity accounts are linked in Full View, any changes in the accounts are automatically reflected in Full View.
-Try linking your accounts first. eMoney has built connections to many financial institutions.
+Try linking your accounts first. eMoney has established connections to many financial institutions.

 Add Account Manually